-As we explained in our June 2023 note (see pages 7 to 9 of that note), the Vietnamese government published PDP8 in May last year, which sets out a roadmap for the country's electricity production through to 2030, including a vision of what the country needs to achieve by 2045, if it is to achieve carbon neutrality by 2050.
+As we explained in our June 2023 note (see pages 8 to 10 of that note), the Vietnamese government published its eighth power development plan (PDP8) in May last year, which sets out a roadmap for the country's electricity production through to 2030, including a vision of what the country needs to achieve by 2045, if it is to achieve net zero carbon emissions by 2050.
 The prime minister approved the implementation of the plan in April 2024.

-There are many aspects of the plan but key amongst these are: the government's commitment to upgrading the country's dilapidated grid network to allow better linkage between Vietnam's regional power grids and aid the increase in the provision of large scale renewable generation; targets for renewable generation; plans for domestic and imported LNG-power projects and domestic gas-fired projects (to facilitate the shift away from coal); and a rural supply programme to extend the supply of energy to various rural, mountainous and island areas that are currently off-grid.
+There are many aspects of the plan but key amongst these are: the government's commitment to upgrading the country's dilapidated grid network to allow better linkage between Vietnam's regional power grids and aid the increase in the provision of large scale renewable generation; targets for renewable generation; plans for domestic and imported liquified natural gas (LNG) power projects and domestic gas-fired projects (to facilitate the shift away from coal); and a rural supply programme to extend the supply of energy to various rural, mountainous and island areas that are currently off-grid.